Prostitution in Denmark: Political debates

 The then-Social Democrat (S) government of Poul Nyrup Rasmussen reformed the penal code on 17 March 1999, coming into force on 1 July 1999 to decriminalise prostitution.
 The Social Democrats lost power in 2001.

 As elsewhere in Scandinavia, there has been a continuing debate about the status of prostitution laws.
 The then-opposition Social Democrats and feminist groups favoured outlawing the buying of sexual acts in 2009.

 This would have put Denmark in line with Sweden, Norway, and Iceland, Norway having adopted such legislation in 2009.
 This position was supported by a number of opposition parties, including the Red-Green Alliance (Enhedslisten, EL) and the Socialist People's Party (SF), but not the Social Liberals (R).
 This position had little popular support, only about 26% supporting the measure. (see Public opinion).
 At that time, Denmark was governed by a centre-right minority government consisting of the Liberal Party (Venstre, V) and the Conservative People's Party (Det Konservative Folkeparti, DKF).

-In June 2011, responding to both an opinion poll and recent research (which see) the opposition Social Democrats (S), supported by the Socialist People's Party (SF), were in favour of the Swedish model of banning the sale of sex, and did not consider the issue of rights identified in the 2011 poll.
+In June 2011, responding to both an opinion poll and recent research (which see) the opposition Social Democrats (S), supported by the Socialist People's Party (SF), were in favour of the Swedish model of banning the purchase of sex, and did not consider the issue of rights identified in the 2011 poll.
 This put them at odds with the minority governing parties, the Liberals (Venstre) (V), although the position of the junior governing party, the Conservatives's (K), position was less clear.
 On the other hand, the opposition People's Party (DF) was more supportive of rights, looking to New Zealand.
 In Denmark's complex political mosaic, the Radicals (Social Liberals) (R), who were divided on the issue, were in a position of holding the balance of power on the issue.
 It was anticipated that if the Social Democrats were returned to power, they would follow Sweden's example.

 In the September 2011 elections, the centre-right coalition lost power to a centre-left coalition led by the Social Democrats, together with the Social Liberals and the Socialist People's Party (Socialistisk Folkeparti, SF), and were in a position to change the laws.
 However, the Socialist People's Party withdrew from the coalition on 30 January 2014, leaving the Social Democrats heavily dependent on the support of the opposition Venstre, and consequently having to modify their election promises, although the Socialist People's party continue to support the government.